 The Graduate College offers several resources and seminars to help you prepare your thesis or dissertation (see www.grad-college.iastate.edu/current/thesis/resources).
-The CBE department will pay to have your thesis soft bound.
+The CBE department will pay to have 2 copies of your thesis soft bound.
+Any additional soft bound theses must be purchased by the student.
 Students are allowed to print only one copy of their thesis/dissertation on the departmental printer and the rest should be made at a Copy Center or off-campus printing site.
-Students need to submit to the CBE Graduate Program Office at least two copies of their thesis in final format (one for the department and one for the major professor) and any additional copies (up to eight) they may wish for themselves or others.
-If you wish to have a hard-bound copy, you need to pay the difference.
+Students need to submit to the CBE Graduate Program Office a PDF of their thesis in final format (one for the department and one for the major professor).
+Students will purchase their remaining desired copies through the ISU Printing online request system.